A Space To Be...

 A Space To Be … is a National Heritage Lottery Funded project which is designed to improve the wellbeing of young people living in Hertfordshire.
 It is being run by Hertfordshire Museums Development Team in partnership with artists and museums across the county.

-Each museum will host three rounds of eight workshops during the 2020/21 academic year, in the Autumn, Spring and Summer terms and young people who are interested can apply with the support of thier school or parents.
+Each museum will host eight workshops during the in the Autumn and Spring terms and young people who are interested can apply with the support of thier school or parents.

 Follow us on Facebook and Twitter